 Each person in my home (myself, my wife, our daughter, and our son) was born in a different part of the country.
 One of us, a different country altogether.

 It takes effort for me to write or design without music.

 I listen to hip-hop artists you've likely never heard of.
 Lyrical theology with Stephen the Levite, anyone?
 Maybe some culture commentary with Sho Baraka?
 How about Andy Mineo’s latest friely release?

 When it comes to food, "free" is my favorite ingredient.
 It makes everything delicious.

 As a kid, for a long while, I wanted to be an engineer.
 Until I got old enough to realize I didn’t know what the heck I was talking about.

-Sometimes, the mandate to "think outside the box" is ridiculous to me.
-It often implies that one didn't understand the size of their box to begin with.
-Good design is born out of clear constraints.
+I think the mandate to "think outside the box" often implies a failure to understand a container’s dimensions at the start.
+Good design and innovation are born out of clear constraints.

 I think creativity is really important to God.
 Opening sentence in the Bible?
 "In the beginning God created..."
 First person said to be filled with the Spirit of God?
 Bezalel, an artist and designer.